-Chocolate Peppermint Cheesecake Cake – Double chocolate layer cake with peppermint cheesecake center and peppermint frosting!
-This rich dessert is sure to steal the show at your Christmas celebration!
+Chocolate Peppermint Cheesecake Cake – Double chocolate layer cake with creamy cheesecake center and peppermint frosting!
+This rich dessert is sure to steal the show at your holiday celebration!

 I have a new love in my life.
 It comes in the form of cheesecake cakes.

 Believe me.
 There is NOTHING like this dessert.
-It has layers of rich chocolate cake surrounding a thick creamy peppermint cheesecake layer.
+It has layers of rich chocolate cake surrounding a thick creamy cheesecake filling.

 Two cakes in one?
 Yes, please!